 Upon completion of the thesis defense, the committee members will meet privately and decide whether the student passes the defense or passes with designated revisions (in both situations the committee will sign off on the thesis at that time).
 If the student must revise and resubmit the thesis, the committee members requiring the revisions will sign off on the thesis following successful revision.
 If the student fails the defense, he or she may withdraw from the thesis process and graduate if all other program requirements have been met.
-Otherwise, the student must either redo the thesis and resubmit or otherwise complete the degree requirements (typically, completing the seminar credits for which the thesis was to substitute).
-Effective fall 2017 for students admitted and students admitted after, thesis credits will be assigned pass or fail as the final evaluation outcome for the taken credits and carry no quality points weighted towards a student's CGPA.
+Otherwise, the student must either redo the thesis and resubmit or otherwise complete the degree requirements (typically, completing the seminar credits for which the thesis was to substitute)

+For students admitted after Fall 2017 - Dissertation and thesis credits will be assigned Pass or Fail as the final evaluation outcome for the taken credits and carry no quality points weighted towards a student's CGPA.